Itera/ada-django-kurs/README.md

 `urls.py` defines which pages we can access through our application, for instance _/cookbook_ and _/cookbook/1_, and associates these with _views_.
 The views are defined in `views.py`, and decides what content or which templates to render for the different views.

-`index.html` and `detail.html` are static templates, and are written in HTML.
+`index.html` and `detail.html` are templates written in HTML.
 The templates define what type of content the web page should contain, and the content is styled using the CSS in `style.css`.
 These three files construct the "visual" part of our web application.

 For a description of `models.py`, take a look at the section below.